Frequently Asked Questions: Annual Pass Purchase and State Tax Deduction Program

-Our program is designed to help you purchase a California State Parks Vehicle Day Use Annual Pass when you file your California State Income Taxes.
-All you need to do is make a contribution of at least $195 to the State Parks Protection Fund on your state taxes to receive our Annual Pass.
-If you make a contribution above the price of the Annual Pass to the State Parks Protection Fund, your additional contributions above that amount are tax deductible on your 2012 State Income Taxes..
+Our program is designed to help you purchase a California State Parks $195 California Explorer Vehicle Day Use Annual Pass when you file your California State Income Taxes.
+All you need to do is make a contribution of at least $195 to the State Parks Protection Fund on your state taxes to receive our California Explorer Annual Pass.
+If you make a contribution above the price of the Annual Pass to the State Parks Protection Fund, your additional contributions above that amount are tax deductible on your 2018 State Income Taxes.

 Is my annual pass tax deductible when I purchase it on my state income tax return?

-No, any voluntary contributions to the State Parks Protection Fund below and up to the price of an Annual Pass are not deductible.
-It is only those contributions above $195 that can be deducted on your 2012 state taxes.
+No, any voluntary contributions to the State Parks Protection Fund below and up to the price of the California Explorer Vehicle Day Use Annual Pass are not deductible.
+It is only those contributions above $195 that can be deducted on your 2018 state taxes.

-When will I receive my purchased Annual Pass ?
+When will I receive my purchased $195 California Explorer Vehicle Day Use Annual Pass ?

-California State Parks anticipates mailing Annual Passes to those tax filers who contributed $195 on their State Income Taxes in the months of January and February around the middle of March.
-Given the anticipated number of contributions in March and April, those Annual Passes will be mailed out in the first week of June.
-Remember the Annual Pass provides unlimited access to over 130 state parks and state beaches for twelve months.
-Your Annual Pass will be valid for an entire year from the month you receive your pass to corresponding month the next year.
+California State Parks anticipates mailing the California Explorer Vehicle Day Use Annual Passes to those tax filers who contributed $195 on their State Income Taxes in the months of January and February around the middle of March.
+Given the anticipated number of contributions in March and April, those California Explorer Annual Passes will be mailed out in the first week of June.
+Remember the California Explorer Annual Pass provides access to over 130 state parks for twelve months.
+Your California Explorer Vehicle Day Use Annual Pass will be valid for an entire year from the month you receive your pass to corresponding month the next year.

 Why should I contribute to the State Parks Protection Fund ?

-What does an Annual Pass “unlimited access” provide ?
+What does a $195 California Explorer Vehicle Day Use Annual Pass provide ?